KNMI/adaguc-server/doc/fork_server.md

 [4 byte status code]
 ```

 All bytes except the final four contain the normal ADAGUC response that is returned to the client.
-The last four bytes represent the exit status of the child process.
+The final four bytes represent the exit status of the child process.

 # Process Cleanup

 The mother periodically checks if child processes run too long, and will send a `SIGKILL` if a child exceeds the configured timeout.

+# Supervision

+The fork server (mother process) is managed by a Python supervisor `fork_server_supervisor.py`, which:

+- Starts the process during application startup
+- Performs periodic health checks via the Unix socket
+- Restarts the process if it becomes unresponsive or exits
+- Terminates the process during application shutdown